-ARTICLE OVERVIEW: The population of the country’s prison and correctional facilities has grown considerably over the past few decades.
-Our country could certainly use less prisoners, and addiction treatment could help remedy this problem.
-Here, we review basic types of addiction treatment in prisons.
+ARTICLE OVERVIEW: Here, we review basic types of addiction treatment in prisons.
 Then, we invite your questions about prison addiction treatment at the end.
 We try to answer all questions personally and promptly.

 TABLE OF CONTENTS: